progit/progit/de/07-customizing-git/01-chapter7.markdown

 	[ticket: X]

-Damit Git diese Datei als Standard-Nachricht benutzt, die in Deinem Editor erscheint, wenn Du `git commit` aufrufst, richte die Option `commit.template` ein:
+Damit Git diese Datei als Standard Nachricht benutzt, die in Deinem Editor erscheint, wenn Du `git commit` aufrufst, richte die Option `commit.template` ein:

 <!--
 To tell Git to use it as the default message that appears in your editor when you run `git commit`, set the `commit.template` configuration value: